mainmatter/ember-simple-auth/README.md

 It defines the process of acquiring an authorization token from a server in exchange for a valid pair of credentials (username and password).

-That acquired token is then sent in the standard HTTP `Authorization` header along with every subsequent request:
+The token is then sent in the standard HTTP `Authorization` header along with every subsequent request:

 ```
 Authorization: Bearer <access token>